shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. Press **CTRL** + **C** keys to quit the ping command.

-## Task-2: Troubleshoot the gateways
+## Task 2: Troubleshoot the gateways

 You'll check the types are correct for both gateways.